eflo11/Berkeley_17.1/README.md

 ## Campaign Accuracy
 With in this Jupyter Notebook you will find the analysis of banking campaigns that allows us to make more data driven decisions on how to better predict who will sign up to enroll in long term deposits with good interest rates.
 The full definition of the work can be found [here](./CRISP-DM-BANK.pdf).

+Our work on this dataset can be found [here](./prompt_III.ipynb) if you'd like to run and/or enhance it on your own.

 ## Analysis
 To first make predictions we first need to understand the data.
 This is done through various techniques.
 The first part was to check for incomplete data:
 ```python